-Having arrived in Vancouver where I took an internal flight to kelowna arriving some 17 hours after leaving Gatwick, a long day!
-I stayed in Kelowna for the first week and having hired a car toured the area which was very relaxing.
-The weather was warm and the week was dry apart from a few spots of rain, the port area was interesting and Kelowna was a good all round shopping area, needless to say it had masses of places to eat out and too many "take a ways" to count.
+Having arrived in Vancouver we took an internal flight to kelowna arriving some 17 hours after leaving Gatwick, a long day!
+We stayed in Kelowna for the first week and having hired a car toured the area which was very relaxing.
+The weather was warm and it remained dry apart from a few spots of rain, the port area was interesting and Kelowna was a good all round shopping area, needless to say it had masses of places to eat out and too many "take a ways" to count on two hands.

 I was pleased and relieved to see that Canada still had some of the geese named after it.
 When fishing at my local lake recently I thought they had all emigrated to the UK!

 The resort we were staying at was fine, quiet and well kept, some of the neighbours were a little reserved and wanted to keep them selves apart from the the riff-raff

 While others were positively hostile taking and devouring anything that happened to come their way.
 This chap was enjoyiong his meal, I feel sure it was a water bird that he had managed to catch,